BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

     thread-safe," you must still know enough to realize that such a statement is important and what it means.

-People sometimes suggest that concurrency is too advanced to include in a book that introduces the language.
-They argue that concurrency is a discrete topic that can be treated independently, and the few cases where it appears in daily programming (such as graphical user interfaces) can be handled with special idioms.
-Why introduce such a complex topic if you can avoid it?

-Alas, if only it were so.
 Unfortunately, you don't get to choose when threads appear in your programs.
 Just because you never start a thread yourself doesn't mean you can avoid writing threaded code.
 For example, Web systems are one of the most common applications, and are inherently multithreaded---Web servers typically contain multiple processors, and parallelism is an ideal way to utilize these processors.
 As simple as such a system might seem, you must understand concurrency to write it properly.

-Python is a multithreaded language, and concurrency issues are present whether you are aware of them or not.
-As a result, there are many Python programs in use that either just work by accident, or work most of the time and mysteriously break every now and again because of undiscovered flaws.
+Python supports conccurrency, so concurrency issues are present whether you are aware of them or not.
+As a result, programs might just work by accident, or work most of the time and mysteriously break every now and again because of undiscovered flaws.
 Sometimes this breakage is relatively benign, but sometimes it means the loss of valuable data, and if you aren't at least aware of concurrency issues, you can end up assuming the problem is somewhere else rather than in your code.
 These kinds of issues can also be exposed or amplified if a program is moved to a multiprocessor system.
 Basically, knowing about concurrency makes you aware that apparently correct programs can exhibit incorrect behavior.

 Summary
 -------

-The only justification for concurrency is "too much waiting."
-This can also include the responsiveness of user interfaces, but as Java is effectively not used to build user interfaces,^[The libraries are there and the language was intended to be used for this purpose but in practice it happens so rarely as to be able to say "never."] this simply means "your program isn't running fast enough."

 If concurrency were easy, there would be no reason to avoid it.
 Because it is hard, you should consider carefully whether it's worth the effort.
 Can you